RedHatInsights/yggdrasil/README.md

 `yggd` has a dispatcher/worker protocol defined in `protocol/yggdrasil.proto`.
 This protocol defines two services (`Dispatcher` and `Worker`), along with the messages necessary for the services to exchange data.
-In order to interact with `yggd` as a worker process an executable must be installed into `$LIBEXECDIR/yggdrasil/`.
-The executable name must end with the string "worker".
+In order to interact with `yggd` as a worker process, a TOML configuration file must be installed into `$SYSCONFDIR/yggdrasil/workers`.
+The configuration file must contain a field called `exec` that's value is a valid path to an executable program.
+When `yggd` starts up its workers, the configuration file is used to locate and start the worker executable.
+Additional fields in the configuration file may be specified to further alter the behavior of the worker.
+The name of the worker's configuration file is assumed to be the handle value the worker claims during registration (i.e. a worker that would like to register with the "echo" handler value must be installed into the worker config directory under the name "echo.toml").

-A pkg-config module named 'yggdrasil' is installed so that workers can locate the worker exec directory at build time.
+A pkg-config module named 'yggdrasil' is installed so that workers can locate the worker config directory at build time.

 ```
-pkg-config --variable workerexecdir yggdrasil
+pkg-config --variable workerconfdir yggdrasil
-/usr/local/libexec/yggdrasil
+/usr/local/etc/yggdrasil/workers
 ```

 A worker program must implement the `Worker` service. `yggd` will execute worker programs at start up.
 It will set the `YGG_SOCKET_ADDR` variable in the worker's environment.
 This address is the socket on which the worker must dial the dispatcher and call the "Register" RPC method.
 Upon successful registration,